ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-05-30-how-to-debug.md

 <!-- emergency light pixel art animation??? -->

-**Why Code RED?** RED hints at urgency: imagine those movie scenes where enemy aliens attack and all emergency alarms are set off&mdash;that's how I imagine the process of debugging.
+**Why Code RED?** RED hints at urgency: can you imagine those movie scenes where enemy aliens attack and all emergency alarms are set off?
+That's how I imagine the process of debugging.
 Of course, in the middle of an emergency, I don't want to lose my composure, so Code R.E.D. also stands for the mental framework that I'm trying to practice.
-Lastly, Code RED sounds nice, it's on theme with my Space Force pixel art below!
+Lastly, Code RED sounds nice, it's on theme with my Space Force pixel art!

 ### R is for Reproduce